MisterSzled/infini-pong_bevy/README.md

 This is a small project i built to learn some of Bevy.

+It's *very* minimal and the collision system is *very* buggy but it does serve to demonstrate a number of concepts in bevy that might be helpful to someone elses learning.

 ![screenshot](assets/demo/image.png)

 While learning and creating my project I mostly used the following: